linuxguist/sorttable/README.md

 # sorttable
 sorttable.js file in this project repository can be used by anyone to sort their html tables dynamically.

-A complete working example html table file is also added now for learning and testing puposes here.
+A complete working example of a html table file is also added now for learning and testing puposes here.

+Screenshot of this example is given below.

 ** Instructions: **